agouch/SWE-6733---Outdora/README.md

 #### Creating Matching Algorithm
 **User Story:**
-As a developer, I want to develop an algorithm to match users based on their adventure, skills, and behaviors within their selected mile range so that they can find compatible adventure partners.
+As a user, I want a matching algorithm that considers my preferences so that I can receive relevant and compatible match suggestions.

 **Details:**
 - **Requirements:**